-You are registering a concern based on an observed behavior (e.g. verbal exchange, disruption, inappropriate action) not making a determination.
-Let the Behavioral Intervention Team weigh the information and decide if gathering more information is warranted.
+You are registering a concern based on an observed behavior (e.g. verbal exchange, disruption, inappropriate action) and not making a determination.
+Let the College’s CARE Team weigh the information and decide if gathering more information is warranted.

-How do I know if the concerning behavior is a BIT issue or is more appropriately handled by other College resources?
+How do I know if the concerning behavior is a CARE Team issue or is more appropriately handled by other College resources?

 You do not need to make this determination.
 The critical step is that you report the concerning behavior.
-If another College resource is more appropriate, the BIT will refer the person and transfer the information to that resource.
+If another College resource is more appropriate, the CARE Team will refer the student and transfer the information to that resource.

 What will happen after I make a referral?